CREATOR | PRODUCER | WRITER | PERFORMER

 THE IMMERSIVE EXPERIENCE

-What you see cannot be unseen in this world premiere experience from immersive veteran Ava Lee Scott (SLEEP NO MORE) set in the world of her very own supernatural series, where what you see is never what you get.
+The Overlook Film Festival presents the World premiere of Home of Enchantments "Belle's experience" from immersive veteran Ava Lee Scott (SLEEP NO MORE) set in the world of her very own supernatural series, where what you see is never what you get.

 You are called upon to help the spiritually gifted, yet troubled Belle, her memory blurred between the material and spiritual realms.
 You must help her discover her true path, but are you willing to risk your own?